Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

     alt="fpga spotted"
     >}}

-These are realtively small FPGA's with only about 1280 LUT's each and are likely used as I2C bus controllers for accessing the Digital Diagnostic Monitoring Interface (DDMI) on the optipcal transivers.
+These are relatively small FPGA's with only about 1280 LUT's each and are likely used as I2C bus controllers for accessing the Digital Diagnostic Monitoring Interface (DDMI) on the optical transceivers.

 {{< figure
     src="images/d2020/machXO2.png"